ajna-finance/ajna-core/README.md

 Failing that, manual verification is possible.
 Following steps show how to do this on Goerli (chainId 5), using addresses from the example output above.
 * Open `broadcast/5/run-latest.json` and find the _"libraries"_ section towards the end of the file.
 * Copy/paste the _libraries_ config into the _[profile.default]_ section of `foundry.toml`, replacing the `:` with an `=`.
-* Run the following commands, adjusting addresses as appropriate:
+* Run the following commands, adjusting addresses as appropriate.  _PoolInfoUtilsMulticall_ constructor takes the address of _PoolInfoUtils_. _PositionManager_ constructor takes the factory addresses.
     ```
     forge verify-contract --chain-id 5 --watch 0x14F2474fB5ea9DF82059053c4F85A8C803Ab10C9 ERC20PoolFactory --constructor-args $(cast abi-encode "constructor(address)" ${AJNA_TOKEN})
     forge verify-contract --chain-id 5 --watch 0xb0d1c875B240EE9f6C2c3284a31b10f1EC6De7d2 ERC721PoolFactory --constructor-args $(cast abi-encode "constructor(address)" ${AJNA_TOKEN})